Scale Your Business with These Smart SaaS Growth Hacks

 Google's tools are powerful and free, making them an obvious choice for SaaS businesses of all sizes.
 All of Google's tools help you collect data about your customers and website visitors to help you understand where your leads come from, how they interact with your site, and where they drop off in the funnel.
 Armed with this information, you can optimize your website and marketing efforts to improve conversions and grow your business.

-Growth Hack #3: High-quality, long-form content
+3. High-quality, long-form content

 Short-form articles are great for sharing product updates, features, and news.
 However, if you want to create evergreen content that ranks in search results and converts customers, long-form content is king.
 However, there’s a caveat, and here it is:

 Long-form content ranks in SERPs only if the content matches search intent.
 A few years ago, it was a common practice to fluff articles with extra words to be seen as an authority piece.
 But through constant algorithm tweaks, Google is much smarter now.
-Add as many words as you want, but if your word count doesn’t match search intent, Google won’t rank your article highly.
+Add as many words as you want, but if your content doesn’t match search intent, Google won’t rank your article highly.

-Growth Hack #4: Leaning into holiday sales
+4. Leaning into holiday sales

 Both Black Friday and Cyber Monday can potentially increase traffic to your stores.
 While these sales are typically reserved for brick-and-mortar stores, there’s no reason SaaS companies can’t use them as a part of their marketing strategy.